Croxteth: Transport

-The nearest National Rail station is approximately three miles away in Fazakerley on the Kirkby branch of the Northern Line, Merseyrail network.
+The nearest station is Fazakerley railway station, approximately 3 miles away in on the Kirkby branch of Merseyrail's Northern Line.

 A proposed light rail system, Merseytram was intended to serve Croxteth.
-Approved in 2002 Line One would have linked Kirkby and Croxteth to Liverpool City Centre via West Derby, West Derby Road, the Royal Liverpool University Hospital and a city centre loop.
+Approved in 2002, it would have linked Kirkby and Croxteth to Liverpool City Centre via West Derby, West Derby Road, the Royal Liverpool University Hospital and a city centre loop.
 The Merseytram Line 1 Transport and Works Act was approved by the then Secretary of State for Transport Alistair Darling in December 2004 and construction of the route was expected to begin with the M-Pact consortium of GrantRail and Laing O’Rourke selected to do so from 2005.
-However due to cost overruns and other associated difficulties with the Merseytram project the scheme was cancelled in November 2009.
-It remains to be seen whether these plans will be revived in future.
+However, due to cost overruns and other associated difficulties, the scheme was cancelled in November 2009.